Unit 5: Telemedicine Services

 Hub and Spoke

 The "hub" is considered the specialist, the vascular neurologist at the stroke center.
-They are able to visualize real-time video feeds and conduct examinations of patients experiencing stroke-like symptoms from various emergency departments that represent the "spoke" via a video-conference link.
+The specialist is able to visualize real-time video feeds and conduct examinations of patients experiencing stroke-like symptoms from various emergency departments that represent the "spoke" via a video-conference link.

 Originating Site Billing and Reimbursement